FAQ and reference

 a, disp rply

-If the OpCon/xps command line looks like:
+If the OpCon command line is:

 [[SMAXPSetup]] run_xp_job.pl p2purge QUE=HRP,RETN=0,RPT=A,DELT=Y,DOCS=A

-The new line would look like:
+The new line starts as:

 p2purge=